gravieinc/gravie-developer-test/README.md

 ## Synopsis

-For this challenge you will implement the Giant Bomb API to create an application that will allow a user to select games and "rent" them.
-Clicking a game will pop up a modal with a more detailed view of the game (implementing more aspects of the API).
-The application should consist of at least two unique pages.
+For this challenge you will implement the Giant Bomb API to create an application that will allow a user to search games and "rent" them.
+The application should consist of at least two unique pages (`search` and `checkout`).
 Your view should display the game thumbnail and title, and the rest is up to you.
 You can use any language and or framework you'd like.

 ![Giant Bomb](https://upload.wikimedia.org/wikipedia/en/4/4b/Giant_Bomb_logo.png)